rooka-ai/pairlegal_documentation/pairlegal-documentation/docs/security.md

 We will never ask you to provide us with your password.
 If you forget your password, you can reset it.

-## Request custom agreement

-If your IT team requires a custom agreement or documentation, please reach out to us.